aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-fullnode-on-gcp.md

 >

 ## Prerequisites
 You can run the commands in this guide to deploy your full node on Google Kubernetes Engine from any machine you want.
-From a [VM on GCP](https://cloud.google.com/compute), [Google Cloud Shell](https://cloud.google.com/shell), or even your personal computer.
+From a [VM on GCP](https://cloud.google.com/compute), [Google Cloud Shell](https://cloud.google.com/shell), or your personal computer.

 The following packages come pre-installed with Cloud Shell.
 Make sure to review the [documentation around ephermability](https://cloud.google.com/shell/docs/using-cloud-shell#choosing_ephemeral_mode) if you choose to use Cloud Shell.
-But if you are running the installation remotely from another machine, you need to install:
+But if you are running the installation from your laptop or another machine, you need to install:
 * Terraform 1.1.7: https://www.terraform.io/downloads.html
 * Kubernetes cli: https://kubernetes.io/docs/tasks/tools/
 * Google Cloud cli: https://cloud.google.com/sdk/docs/install-sdk